 This isn’t a new system, or a new piece of technology.
 It’s a system that optimises the UPRN, and hinges on the ‘create once, use many times’ principle to reduce the amount of time it takes to get key insights out to responders as quickly as possible.
 The integration of location data at this granular level means that, as a resilience community, there’s now a means to plan and respond to any major incident in a far more objective way – reducing response times from as much as five hours in some cases to three minutes.

 In his role as the Data Protection Officer for Walsall Council, Paul Withers picked up the topic of effective data-sharing among multiple agencies.
 Poor information sharing has been the catalyst for many of the ‘lack-of-care’ cases that have been given a high profile by the media in recent years.
-The team in Welsh Government wants to champion high quality data sharing, and is always trying to improve its data sharing initiatives.
+The team at Walsall wants to champion high quality data sharing, and is always trying to improve its data sharing initiatives.
 As an accelerator project, for example, its Multi-Agency Safeguarding Tracker (MAST) is a public sector co-funding platform that brings together several partners in Walsall.

 When someone puts a referral in about an individual – either via a phone call or email – then the safeguarding unit reviews the concerns and decides what the next steps should be.
 It was realised that those safeguarding partners might not need ‘all’ the details about that individual.
 MAST lets the appropriate teams see those citizens who should at the very least be reviewed: any previous activity, name, address, and postcode.
 In short, MAST lets the professional within the safeguarding unit make better-informed decisions that enable resources to be deployed more effectively and more efficiently.
 The partner organisations involved in MAST comprise Walsall Council: Adult Social Care, Children's Social Care, Public Health; Walsall Healthcare NHS Trust; West Midlands Police; West Midlands Fire and Rescue.